My Plantiful Cooking

 Instructions

-• If you have decided to bake your vegan baked oats, preheat oven to 180C / 350F.
-Grease an 8 oz oven-safe ramekin with non-stick spray or oil.
+• If you have decided to bake your vegan baked oats, preheat the oven to 180C / 350F.

-• In a high speed blender, add in all ingredients except chocolate chips.
+• In a high-speed blender, add in all ingredients except chocolate chips.
 Blend until smooth.

 • Stir in chocolate chips using a spoon or spatula.